Selectively Answering Ambiguous Questions: Confidence Scores

 Using this background, we can describe various methods for estimating the scores of predictions from a language model (\autoref{fig:single_answer_methods}).

-\paragraph{Likelihood} The most basic method we can use is likelihood-based calibration by computing $\log p(\sigma|q) = \sum_{i=1}^n \log p(\sigma_i | \sigma_{i-1} \cdots \sigma_n, q)$ for a sequence sampled from $X$.
+\paragraph{Likelihood} The most basic method we can use is likelihood-based calibration by computing $p(\sigma|q) = \prod_{i=1}^n p(\sigma_i | \sigma_{i-1}, \cdots, \sigma_n, q)$ for a sequence sampled from $X$.
 This may be used to rank the answers from most confident to least confident based on the model's produced likelihood of that answer.
 However, in practical settings this method may not accurately reflect the probability of observing an answer for several reasons:

-\paragraph{(1)} Most language model platforms or APIs will incorporate several inference-time biases to improve the quality of the outputs, such as nucleus sampling~\cite{holtzman-etal-2020-nucleus}, top-k sampling~\cite{fan-etal-2018-hierarchical}, length penalties, length truncation, and temperature.
-These techniques affect the output distribution in ways that are hard or impossible to capture in the likelihood score.
+\paragraph{(1)} Language models typically incorporate several inference-time biases to improve the quality of the outputs, such as nucleus sampling~\cite{holtzman-etal-2020-nucleus}, top-k sampling~\cite{fan-etal-2018-hierarchical}, length penalties, length truncation, and temperature.
+These techniques affect the output distribution in ways that are hard or impossible to capture in the likelihood score~\cite{zhang-etal-2021-trading}.

 \paragraph{(2)}Even for decoders that do not incorporate inference-time biases, the likelihood function as defined by the auto-regressive decomposition might leak probability mass to infinite sequences~\citep[see][Proposition 2.4]{meister2023locally}.
 This implies that the model that we sample from might not be a valid probability distribution.